-- "CGT" means capital gains tax; - "Eighth Schedule" means the Eighth Schedule to the Act; - "JSE" means the JSE Limited, licensed as an exchange under the Securities Services Act No. 36 of 2004; - "section" means a section of the Act unless otherwise indicated; and - unless the context otherwise indicates, any word or expression in this Note bears the meaning ascribed to it in the Act.
+- "CGT" means capital gains tax, being the portion of normal tax attributable to the inclusion in taxable income of a taxable capital gain; - "Eighth Schedule" means the Eighth Schedule to the Act; - "JSE" means the JSE Limited, licensed as an exchange under the Securities Services Act No. 36 of 2004; - "section" means a section of the Act unless otherwise indicated; and - unless the context otherwise indicates, any word or expression in this Note bears the meaning ascribed to it in the Act.